MicrosoftDocs/architecture-center/docs/guide/iot-edge-vision/alerts.md

 Options to achieve alert persistence and cloud syncing include:

-- Use the built-in store and forward capability of the IoT Edge runtime, which automatically syncs with Azure IoT Hub after lost connectivity.
+- Use the built-in store and forward capability of the IoT Edge runtime, which automatically syncs with Azure IoT Hub after any lost connectivity.
 - Persist alerts on the host file system as log files, and periodically sync the logs to blob storage in the cloud.
 - Use an [Azure IoT Edge blob storage module](/azure/iot-edge/how-to-store-data-blob) to sync the data to Azure Blob Storage in the cloud, based on configurable policies.
 - Use a local database such as [Azure SQL Edge](/azure/azure-sql-edge/overview) for storing data on IoT Edge, and sync with Azure SQL Database by using SQL Data Sync.
 Another lightweight database option is [SQLite](https://www.sqlite.org/index.html).

 For alerts, the best option is the built-in store and forward capability of the IoT Edge runtime.
-This option is the most suitable because of its time sensitivity, typically small messages sizes, and ease of use.
+This option is the most suitable because of its time sensitivity, typically small messages size, and ease of use.
+For more information, see [Understand extended offline capabilities for IoT Edge devices, modules, and child devices](/azure/iot-edge/offline-capabilities).

 ## Next step